mina/patches/README.md

 # net-next in this case
 patches send -v 1

-# Run all the presubmits and send the patches without confirming
+# Run all the presubmits and send the patches without asking for confirmation
 patches send_no_confirm -v 1
 ```